 Scientists don’t know exactly what causes skin lymphoma but there are some factors that might increase your risk of developing it.

 - Age: T-cell skin lymphoma is more common in older people.
 The average age at diagnosis is 55.

 - Sex: Men are around twice as likely to develop T-cell skin lymphoma as women.

-- Ethnicity: In the United States, research has found that T-cell skin lymphoma is more common in African American people than it is in white people.
+- Ethnicity: Research in the United States has found that T-cell skin lymphoma is more common in African American people than it is in white people.